iam-harshal-more/Linux/README.md

-# Linux
+# LINUX

-As part of Linux we are going to learn linux fundamental, linux command, how to work with linux and all
+# As part of Linux we are going to learn linux fundamental, linux command, how to work with linux and all